Hi and welcome to this first part about troubleshooting Citrix XenApp. Last November I had the honor to speak at two well-known EUC and Citrix events.

 You are now in charge to reproduce the problem and to keep the amount of data low or you can leave it running and wait for the problem to happen.
 This depends on the problem you are trying to resolve.

 Options you can configure are:

-Eventlogs to collect with the amount of days
+- Eventlogs to collect with the number of days

-Maximum number of machines to collect data from (this will have huge impact on performance)
+- Maximum number of machines to collect data from (this will have a huge impact on performance)

 You´ll get an overview of your site and of every machine you entered for the trace.